 This dramatic infrared image shows the nearby star formation region Monoceros R2, located some 2700 light-years away in the constellation of Monoceros (the Unicorn).
-The picture was created from exposures in the near infrared bands Y, J and Ks taken by the VISTA survey telescope at ESO’s Paranal Observatory.
+The picture was created from exposures in the near-infrared bands Y, J and Ks taken by the VISTA survey telescope at ESO’s Paranal Observatory.
 Monoceros R2 is an association of massive hot young stars illuminating a beautiful collection of reflection nebulae, embedded in a large molecular cloud.
 Credit: ESO/J. Emerson/VISTA.
 Acknowledgment: Cambridge Astronomical Survey Unit

-This very detailed enhanced-colour image from ESO’s Very Large Telescope shows the dramatic effects of very young stars on the dust and gas from which they were born in the star-forming region NGC 6729.
-The baby stars are invisible in this picture, being hidden behind dust clouds at the upper left of the picture, but material they are ejecting is crashing into the surroundings at speeds of that can be as high as one million kilometres per hour.
-This picture was taken by the FORS1 instrument and records the scene in the light of glowing hydrogen and sulphur.
+This very detailed enhanced-color image from ESO’s Very Large Telescope shows the dramatic effects of very young stars on the dust and gas from which they were born in the star-forming region NGC 6729.
+The baby stars are invisible in this picture, being hidden behind dust clouds at the upper left of the picture, but material they are ejecting is crashing into the surroundings at speeds of that can be as high as one million kilometers per hour.
+This picture was taken by the FORS1 instrument and records the scene in the light of glowing hydrogen and sulfur.
 Credit: ESO/Sergey Stepanenko

 With this remarkable VISTA mosaic we look deep into the dusty heart of our own Milky Way galaxy in the constellation of Sagittarius (the Archer).
 About one million stars are revealed in this picture, most of them not seen in visible light pictures.
 As well as absorbing light, the dust also scatters blue light from the distant stars and makes the central part of this huge starscape appear very red.
 This image is a mosaic created from VISTA images taken through Y, J and Ks filters in the near-infrared part of the spectrum.
 The image is about 2 degrees by 1.5 degrees in extent.
 The total exposure time for this mosaic was only 80 seconds.
 Credit: ESO/VISTA.
 Acknowledgment: Cambridge Astronomical Survey Unit